Uraku Tower Hawaii

 No analysis available

-I looked for leasehold indicators and explicit expiration years such as 'lease expires 20xx,' 'ground lease ends,' or renewal dates, but none were present.
-The remarks do not provide any land tenure or lease expiry information.
+I looked for leasehold indicators and specific expiration dates such as 'lease expires 20xx,' 'ground lease ends,' or renewal language, but there were no references.
+Since no lease tenure details appear in the remarks, the expiry year cannot be extracted.

 No analysis available